If you’ve been in the business industry for a while, you know that the way we work has evolved over the last 50+ years.

 I don’t want to give you a history lesson, but if you think of the history of office design in the context of the social and cultural revolutions of the time, you might see that one fed the other.
 Our habits and routines are more often than not mirrored by what makes up our world.
 What does that have to do with the office of tomorrow?
 Well, our economy has shifted from manufacturing goods to the manufacturing information and services, and our priorities have changed.
 As we see more of an emphasis on health, work/life balance, smart cities, and integrated technologies, and as a new generation starts to fill up our workforce, it is not surprising to see that the way we work is changing to be more flexible.

 In concrete terms, it means that an average of 2 out of 3 employees around the world work away from the office at least once a week, and that number is likely to keep on growing.
 For offices where each employee has their own working space, flexibility comes at a high cost.
-Studies have shown that the cost of one empty desk equates to $27,000 per year.
-Using these numbers, the cost of empty desks for a company of 1,000 employees where two-thirds of them work away from the office once a week, is $2,562,768 per year.
+It is estimated that the annualized cost for just one workstation in one calendar year can be as much as $18,000.
+With 70% of people working remotely at least once a week, most desks are left unused 20% of the time.
+Using these numbers, a company with 1000 employees spends up to a whopping $2.520.000 a year on unutilized office space.

 Hopefully, those numbers lead to a new appreciation for open-plan offices and hot-desking.
 That said, we know that not everyone works remotely and that when you are in the office, not having a set floor plan can be frustrating.
 Indeed, while solutions like hot-desking are economically interesting, for employees it can lead to a lot of wasted time.
 Employees spend an average of 30 minutes per week looking for a desk, another looking for colleagues, and when it comes to looking for a meeting room, the time spent yearly is the equivalent of 30 full-time jobs.
 Given these numbers, it is not surprising to see that research shows 35% of employees would like an app for booking and locating desks, meeting rooms, and co-workers.
 The rise of technology got us in this position, but it can also get us out of it.